 In terms of furniture, here is a small selection of quality products made in Japan.
 I named the brands MEETEE and KARIMOKUwhich offers products designed by Japanese designers/architects but also by international design greats such as Claesson Koivisto Rune ( Meetee ) and Sylvain Willenz ( Karimoku ).

-Also take a look at MARUNI, where fans of Jasper Morrisson and SANAA will find their happiness for sure.
+Also take a look at MARUNIwhere fans of Jasper Morrisson and SANAA will certainly find something to their liking.

 2 – chair "Five"Design Claesson Koivisto Rune,